instnt-inc/instnt-android-sdk/README.md

 **Note:** Your implementation with Instnt's SDK may diverge from the integration shown in the sample app.
 Please contact the Instnt support team for additional questions related to Integration.

+# Requirements

+* Android Studio 3+
+* Android 4.4 (API 19+)

 # Getting Started

+Instnt android SDK is comprised of android components and mechanisms to facilitate communication between your application, user device and Instnt's APIs.

 Note that a Workflow ID is required to execute the android functions properly.
 For more information concerning Workflow IDs, please visit [Instnt's documentation hub.](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)